svind1er/Bonelab-Mods/README.md

 5. Paste svindler.xxxx into mods folder

 # Installation for QUEST
-1. If installing locally to Quest 2, connect the headset with a Link cable,
+1. connect the headset with a Link cable
-2. Allow Files from the connected device when prompted in the headset,
+2. Allow Files from the connected device when prompted in the headset
 3. then on the PC, navigate to:This PC\Quest 2\Internal shared storage\Android\data\com.StressLevelZero.BONELAB\files\Mods
-4. copy the folder generated during the Pack Pallet process to it.
+4. copy the folder to it